 If you feel anxious and sad during pregnancy, you should not feel ashamed.
-It is common for women to experience depression during and after pregnancy.
-About 13 percent of pregnant women and new mothers have depression.
-Women with babies in a newborn intensive care unit (NICU) have even a higher rate of depression.
+Women sometimes experience mood and anxiety disorders during and after pregnancy, such as postpartum depression.
+About 15-20 percent of pregnant women and new mothers suffer from Perinatal Mood and Anxiety Disorders (PMAD).
+Women with babies in a newborn intensive care unit (NICU) have even a higher rate of PMAD.

 Women & Infants Center: Behavioral Health Treatment Options

-The perinatal behavioral health services team at the Women & Infants Center brings awareness about postpartum depression.
-New mothers and their support persons or partners receive brochures and education about postpartum depression so they can recognize the signs themselves and seek help.
+The perinatal behavioral health service team at the Women & Infants Center brings awareness about Perinatal Mood and Anxiety Disorders.
+New mothers and their support persons or partners receive brochures and education about PMAD so they can recognize the signs themselves and seek help.

-Many women don’t reveal or realize that they are experiencing depression and, therefore, don’t receive the care they need to get better.
-If left untreated, postpartum depression can last for several months and interfere with a mother’s ability to take care of herself and her child.
+Many women don’t reveal or realize that they are experiencing depression or anxiety and, therefore, don’t receive the care they need to get better.
+If left untreated, these symptoms can last for several months and interfere with a mother’s ability to take care of herself and her child.

 That’s why, at the Women & Infants Center, we provide screening, evaluation and treatment, as needed, for all new mothers.
 Our treatment services include: